-Eye care professionals are trained specialists who understand how the human eye actually works, as well as eye diseases and conditions that affect your vision.
-Many eye conditions do not always have clear symptoms.
-Eye doctors understand how age and risk factors affect vision over time for young and old, and they know the benefits and aspects of corrective lenses, both as eyeglass lenses and contact lenses.
+Eye care professionals are trained specialists who understand how the human eye works, as well as the diseases and conditions that can affect your vision.
+Many eye conditions do not always have clear symptoms, but eye doctors know what symptoms to look for and understand how age and risk factors affect vision over time.
+They also know the benefits and aspects of corrective lenses, both as eyeglass lenses and contact lenses.

-Our optometrists take the time to explain the results of your eye exam, describe your options and listen to your eye care needs.
-Maintaining good eye health is a continuing partnership, we welcome all your questions and ask that you share your health information with us.
-This information could be essential to monitoring, diagnosing and treating potential eye problems.
+Our optometrists take the time to explain the results of your eye exam, describe your options, and listen to your eye care needs.
+Maintaining good eye health is a continuing partnership, so we welcome all your questions and ask that you share your health information with us.
+This information could be essential to monitoring, diagnosing, and treating potential eye problems.

 Dr. Jennifer Davis is the owner of Vision Tech Optometry Center and is grateful to work with an amazing team of professionals.
 She prides herself in giving excellent patient care and considers it a privilege to take care of patients of all ages having all types of ocular and visual needs.
 She has a special interest in orthokeratology as it pertains to myopia control for children.
 Dr. Davis treats patients with compassion and respect and is a big believer in utilizing advanced technology to manage, treat, and educate her patients.

 Dr. Davis was raised in Texas and graduated with honors from the University of Texas at Austin in 1997.
 She graduated with her doctorate from the University of Houston College of Optometry in 2001.
 Her career began in private practice in Colorado where she served as President of both the Southern Colorado Optometric Society and the Vision & Learning Forum.
 She also served on the Board of Directors for the Colorado Optometric Center and several committees for the Colorado Optometric Association.
 In 2004, Dr. Davis was selected as Colorado’s Young Optometrist of the Year.